JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 ## ![label](mpu6050.jpeg)

+Figure 7: Diagram of the MPU-6050

 The MPU-6050 is an accelerometer and gyroscope sensor.
 To measure the acceleration, the accelerometer detects the force exerted on a spring system located inside the MPU-6050.
 When the accelerometer experiences acceleration, the mass will lag behind due to its inertia, causing a deflection of the spring.
 This deflection is proportional to the acceleration levels the MPU experiences.
 In my project, I took the acceleration data from the MPU and converted it to AccX, AccY, and AccZ (which are the levels of acceleration on the x, y, z axes).
 Using this data, I was able to use if-else statements (code at the bottom of the portfolio) depending on the value of AccX or AccY to move the robot forwards, backward, right, or left.

 ## ![label](8huhuhuuhuhuh.jpeg)

-Figure 9: Close-up of a Bluetooth HC-O5 module
+Figure 6: Close-up of a Bluetooth HC-O5 module

 The HC-05 Bluetooth module is a wireless communication device that uses serial (UART) signals to send and receive data between a microcontroller (like an Arduino UNO) and another Bluetooth device, such as a smartphone or computer.
 It works like a wireless version of a serial cable, allowing two devices to "talk" to each other over Bluetooth instead of through physical wires.
 When connected, the HC-05 can receive data through its RX pin and send data through its TX pin.
 The module operates in either master or slave mode, and they can be reconfigured using AT commands when placed in command mode, which allows you to change things like its name, PIN, and connection settings.
 For example, I used an HC-05 on my robot to allow wireless control through a gauntlet that sent Bluetooth signals.

 ![label](L298N-Block-Diagram-Current-Flow-How-It-Works.webp)

-Figure 4: Diagram of the L280N in the robot
+Figure 5: Diagram of the L280N in the robot

 The L280N has two H-Bridges, which are an electric circuit that allows a DC motor to be driven in both forward and backward directions.
 This is accomplished by the four switches on the outer parameters of the circuit board.
 By controlling which switches are on and off, you can easily control the direction the motors spin.
 For example, if the IN1 and IN3 switches were set to high, and the IN2 and IN4 switches were set to low, then the motors would move forward.
 Without the help of the L280N, which changes the way the current flows to easily change the polarity of the motor, you would have to manually change the polarity of the DC motor to change the direction it's spinning.
 I used an L280N, which has two H-bridges, in my robot to control the direction of the four DC motors on the drivetrain and connect the batteries to all the other hardware.
 Each H-bridge is connected to one pair of motors on each side, which is seen in figure 3 above.

 ## ![label](arduninoimage.jpeg)

-Figure 11: Diagram of an Arduino UNO used in the project
+Figure 4: Diagram of an Arduino UNO used in the project

 ## ![label](nanoimage.jpeg)

-Figure 10: Diagram of an Arduino Nano used in this project
+Figure 3: Diagram of an Arduino Nano used in this project

 # Microcontrollers